 And she sat up enough to help Maura shrug off the shirt.
 Strangely, Jane's self-conscious fears—about being insufficient, about disappointing Maura, about opening up—all disappeared as she saw Maura drop the shirt on the floor and turn back to her.
 There was awe and veneration in those gorgeous hazel eyes as they roved over Jane's body.
 Maura wanted to say something, any simple thing, but her mind was blank.
 Actions would now have to speak for the loquacious doctor.

 Maura leaned back down to start kissing again, carefully placing her hands on Jane's abdomen.
 She could feel Jane's breath hitch beneath her, not knowing it was because of the combination of Maura moaning into her mouth while her fingers traced Jane's bare skin, fingernails delicately scraping.
 Every old scar, every time-worn bruise on Jane's skin was forgotten with one touch of the healer's hand; a new slate.
 Nothing to be scared or ashamed of.
 Jane curled her fingers into Maura's soft hair, resting her other hand on the woman's hip.
-Maura was breathing hard, the ghosts of words on her lips constantly stifled by irrepressible moans laced with longing.
+Maura was breathing hard, the ghosts of words on her lips stifled by irrepressible moans laced with longing.
 She started moving her fingers in more massaging strokes, pressing hard against Jane's abs and stomach.

 No words passed between them for the next several minutes: all communication was tacit and physical.
 One of Maura's knees was between Jane's legs, spreading them apart.
 The air in the room felt as though it was closing in on them, getting hotter and thicker with each passing second.

 Upon first meeting Maura, Jane never would have guessed that this refined gentlewoman would ever be able to introduce her to any sort of new, wild experience.
-But this shared moment, this climax she was about to reach, was entirely uncharted territory to her and she could only have been brought there by Maura Isles.
+But this shared moment, this climax she was about to reach, was entirely uncharted territory for her and she could only have been brought there by Maura Isles.

 A long silence passed before Jane managed to say something in a cracked, tired voice.
 "That was…so… Maura, it was so…"